Ruicong-Chen/Old-Personal-Website/index.md

 I am a Display EE Architect at [Apple](https://apple.com).
 I mainly work in the iconic Ring building.
+Research & development of display architecture across panel, module, silicon, and compensation algorithms for next generation game-changing Apple products.
+Team's past projects: iPhone 15 Pro (iPhone with thinest bezzel), iPhone 14 Pro (first iPhone with Always-on display), iPhone 13 Pro (first ProMotion iPhone), Apple Watch series 1, iPhone X (first OLED iPhone), iPhone 7, iPhone 6, iPhone 5.
+We continue to incubate new product ideas to bring surprise and the best user experience to our customers.

 I got my Ph.D. and M.S. degree at MIT EECS under the supervision of Professor [Anantha Chandrakasan](https://chandrakasan.mit.edu/) and Professor [Hae-Seung Lee](https://hslee.mit.edu/).
 Professor [Song Han](https://songhan.mit.edu/) was one of my thesis committee member.
 I worked in machine learning attacks for hardware security and machine learning accelerators with a proven record of leading publications such as [VLSI-C 2022](https://ieeexplore.ieee.org/document/9830365) and [MobiCOM 2020](https://dl.acm.org/doi/abs/10.1145/3372224.3419216).